Curton/GoMatchingKernel/README.md

 * Order Acceptance: The function accepts new orders, assigns an order ID, logs the order if enabled, and checks if the orders are limit or market orders.
 * Order Processing: Processes the orders based on their type - limit or market, and routes them to the appropriate matching function in the kernel.
 * Concurrent Processing: handle multiple orders simultaneously.
-* Redo Log: The acceptor can also process a redo log to recover the state of the kernel in case of a system failure.
+* Redo Log: The acceptor can also process a redo log to recover the state of the kernel in case of a engine failure.

 The main types and functions are: